sseaman/skillVC/README.md

-If the Intent Handler you have created implements the function `getIntentsList()` and returns an array of intent names that match the names registered in your intent list in developer.amazon.com/edw, SkillVC will invoke that specific Intent Handler for each of the intents returned byt the function.
+If the Intent Handler you have created implements the function `getIntentsList()` and returns an array of intent names that match the names registered in your intent list in developer.amazon.com/edw, SkillVC will invoke that specific Intent Handler for each of the intents returned by the function.

 Example:
 ```